Ramallah

 Ramallah has buildings containing masonry from the period of Herod the Great, but no complete building predates the Crusades of the 11th century.
+In the 14th century, during Mamluk rule (1260–1516), Ramallah was a mixed Christian and Muslim village whose residents engaged in orchard farming and whose revenues belonged to an endowment for the Cave of the Patriarchs in Hebron.
+It declined toward the end of Mamluk rule, but was resettled in the early 16th century, at first by small numbers of local Muslims then in significant numbers by Christians from Palestine and Transjordan.
+The local tradition ascribes modern Ramallah's founding at this time by the Hadaddin, Arab Christians who claimed descent from the Ghassanids, which partially correlates with official Ottoman records.
+Its lands remained endowed through the late 19th century, though by then for the Dome of the Rock.

-The modern city was founded during the 16th century by the Hadadeens, an Arab Christian clan descended from Ghassanids.
-In 1517, the city was incorporated into the Ottoman Empire, and in 1920, it became part of British Mandatory Palestine after it was captured by the United Kingdom during World War I. The 1948 Arab–Israeli War saw the entire West Bank, including Ramallah, occupied and annexed by Transjordan.
+Palestine came under British rule in 1920 and Ramallah's economy and status improved during this period.
+The 1948 Arab–Israeli War saw the entire West Bank, including Ramallah, occupied and annexed by Transjordan.
 Ramallah was later captured by Israel in the 1967 Six-Day War.
 Since the 1995 Oslo Accords, Ramallah has been governed by the Palestinian Authority, as part of Area A in the West Bank.

-Ramallah has emerged as a key political, cultural, and economic center in recent years.
+Ramallah has emerged as a key political, cultural, and economic center since then.
 It houses various Palestinian governmental bodies, including the Mukataa, the official residence of the president of the Palestinian National Authority, the Palestinian Legislative Council, and the headquarters of the Palestinian Security Services.
 It is also home to several museums and cultural centers, and has a notable nightlife scene.
-Historically, the city was a predominantly Christian town, however the population of Muslims has increased to constitute a majority of Ramallah's 38,998 residents by 2017, while Christians make up a significant minority.
+Historically, the city was a predominantly Christian town; however, the population of Muslims has increased to constitute a majority of Ramallah's 38,998 residents by 2017, while Christians make up a significant minority.

 History

 Early history

-Ramallah was founded in the 16th century by the Hadadeens, an Arab Christian clan.
-The city boasts archaeological remnants from earlier epochs.
 Ancient rock-cut tombs have been found near Ramallah.
 Located just south of the built-up area is Tell en-Nasbeh, an archeological site where biblical Mizpah in Benjamin is likely to have been located.

 Several Ramallah buildings incorporate masonry dating back to the reign of Herod the Great (37–4 BCE).
 Potsherds from the Crusader/Ayyubid and early Ottoman period have also been found there.
-Ramallah has been identified with the Crusader place called Ramalie.
+Ramallah was mentioned as collateral of an 1186 agreement between Guy of Lusignan and the hospital in Jerusalem.
+In a Crusader-period manuscript from 1198, Ramallah was identified as Ramalie, a farming settlement in the environs of Jerusalem.
 Remains of a building with an arched doorway from the Crusader era, called al-Burj, have been identified, but the original use of the building is undetermined.